biskfather/policevehicle/README.md

 # policevehicle
 This is a script where you can buy police cars and put them in your garage.
-I tested it on Qbox but I'm sure it will work with QBcore too.
+I tested it on Qbox but I'm sure it will work with QBcore too. it only works with ranks so Officer and not grade 1
 It also has a discord webhook